Student Organizations

 The Natural Sciences College Council is a student organization composed of representatives from each academic department in the College of Natural Sciences and senators from ASCSU.
 The representatives are undergraduate students who have either been selected or volunteered from their respective department to promote activities within the College.

 The Council advises the Dean’s office by offering opinions to new policies and procedures.
 The Council also spends the student technology fee each year on projects aimed to benefit undergraduate classrooms, labs, and computer workrooms.
-The members of the Council spent over $600,000 last year to benefit undergraduate technology in the College!

 Contact: cnscollegecouncil@gmail.com

 Chemistry Club at Colorado State University is an American Chemical Society student chapter dedicated to teaching people of all ages about science and making chemistry a little more loveable.
 We work with the CSU Chemistry Department to provide both hands-on and hands-off demonstrations for all school-age groups to expand our outreach efforts throughout the Fort Collins community.
-Each spring, Chemistry Club at CSU travels to a national American Chemical Society conference, which is a great opportunity to learn more about the world of chemistry and the career opportunities it can offer.
-More information on the conference and how to go can be found in the ACS section.

 Contact: chemclubcsu@gmail.com